-There is no one-size-fits-all answer to the question of whether or not it’s a good idea to taking a step back in career.
+Determining whether taking a step back in your career is a wise choice isn’t a one-size-fits-all decision.
 Some people find that taking a break allows them to reevaluate their goals and figure out what they really want out of their professional lives.
 Others may find that taking a step back allows them to focus on their personal lives for a while and recharge their batteries.

 How do you deal with career setbacks?